evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 68.8 kWh and a net usable capacity of 61.9 kWh, providing a 6.9 kWh buffer (10.0%) for battery protection.
+With a nominal voltage of 370 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 412 km (256 miles), with an energy consumption rate of 15.0 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.